GeoRiskA/GeSSA/README.md

 - Prof. Dr. Benoît SMETS – Royal Museum for Central Africa (RMCA) / Vrije Universiteit Brussel (VUB) – BE

 ***Contributors:***.
-- Mr. Augustin COSSON - Former student of ENSG-Géomatique – FR
+- Mr. Augustin COSSON – Former student of ENSG-Géomatique – FR
   > *Previous Python code that led to the creation of the first version of GeSSA*
+- Dr. Antoine DILLE – Royal Museum for Central Africa (RMCA) — BE
+  > *First version of the Tkinter interface*
 - Mr. Toufik MOUSSOUNI — Royal Museum for Central Africa (RMCA) — BE
   > *Main beta tester and user of GeSSA, at the RMCA*